Northern front of the Russian invasion of Ukraine: Battle of Kyiv

-Ukrainian forces claimed the destruction of a Russian column in Makariv.
-Fighting here had erupted one day earlier.
-Russian strikes continued in early-March.
+Ukrainian forces claimed the destruction of a Russian column in Makariv, where fighting had erupted one day earlier.
+Russian strikes continued in early March.
 The Kyiv TV Tower was hit on 1 March.
-Strikes were later reported at Rusanivka, Kurenivka, Boyarka, Vyshneve, Vorzel and Markhalivka. while Borodianka was extensively bombed, killing hundreds.
+Strikes were later reported at Rusanivka, Kurenivka, Boiarka, Vyshneve, Vorzel and Markhalivka. while Borodianka was extensively bombed, killing hundreds.
 The Ukrainian Air Force claimed it had downed two Russian Sukhoi Su-35 over Kyiv on 2 March.
 Makariv was recaptured on 3 March.
 Ukrainian reports from Kyiv believed the Russian army had begun to surround the city with tanks from Belarus, in an attempt to enforce a blockade.

+In early March 2022, the Ukrainians claimed the destruction of 120 tanks in one day, reportedly "when Russian tank columns stalled on roads to Kyiv, got hit with massed artillery barrages and modern anti-tank missiles dropped by plane-sized drones or fired by infantry teams."

 Estonian intelligence estimated that the advancing Russian convoy would arrive at Kyiv in at least two days.
 On 4 March, an armored Russian column from the Sumy Oblast reportedly reached near Brovary.
 Clashes remained throughout the Kyiv Oblast by 8 March.
 Russian forces advanced on the highway between Zhytomyr and Kyiv, threatening Fastiv.
 Russian tanks reached within a few kilometres from Kyiv on 9 March, but were attacked by Ukrainian forces during the night.

-On 10 March, Ukrainian forces claimed that the Azov Special Operations Detachment and the 72nd Mechanized Brigade ambushed the 6th and 239th Tank Regiments of the 90th Guards Tank Division in Brovary, inflicting heavy losses, including killing the 6th Tank Regiment's commander, Colonel Andrei Zakharo, forcing them to retreat.
+On 10 March, Ukrainian forces claimed that the Azov Special Operations Detachment and the 72nd Mechanized Brigade ambushed the 6th Tank Regiment and 239th Tank Regiments of the 90th Guards Tank Division in Brovary, inflicting heavy losses, including killing the 6th Tank Regiment's commander, Colonel Andrei Zakharo, forcing them to retreat.